grafana/k6-cloud-openapi-client-go/k6/docs/LoadZonesAPI.md

 > AllowedLoadZonesListApiModel ProjectsAllowedLoadZonesRetrieve(ctx, id).XStackId(xStackId).Execute()

-List load zones that can be used by a given project.
+List private load zones that can be used by a given project.